theNerd247/sermons/personal/identity/outline.md

 > holy, for I am holy.”

-Paul is saying: In light of you being chosen through Christ's death and resurrection start living a life that is seperated out and perfect before God.
+Paul is saying: In light of you being chosen through Christ's death and resurrection God is calling you to a life that is seperated out and consistent before God.

-_God is calling us to live a perfect life._

 before Him
 : gives the idea of looking into something in order to inspect it